STRATEGIC PLAN 2023 - 2026

 OBJECTIVE TWO: Plan and make investments that will optimize our colleges and system for the future.

-OBJECTIVE THREE: Address the financial impact of program costs across the colleges and develop a financial model supporting shared programming and services.
+OBJECTIVE THREE: Address the financial impact of program costs across the colleges and develop a financial model supporting shared programming services.

 For questions or comments regarding the CCSNH Strategic Plan, contact strategicplan@ccsnh.edu

-© 2023 The Community College System of New Hampshire.
+© 2024 The Community College System of New Hampshire.
 All Rights Reserved.